 - Students working towards a second bachelor's degree are no longer eligible for Federal Pell Grants, and Federal SEOG Grants.

-- Students are limited in how much they can borrow under the Federal Direct Stafford Loan Program and the Federal Perkins Loan Program.
+- Students are limited in how much they can borrow under the Federal Direct Loan Program and the Federal Perkins Loan Program.
 These limits are not increased for students working on a second Bachelor's Degree.

 Quantitative Standards Definition